How to Remove Ransomware

 Can ransomware be undone?

 If a known decryptor exists for the strain of ransomware that attacked you, then yes.
 There is a solid chance you can undo the damage.
-If not, your options can be limited to just restoring from a backup or consulting security experts for recovery assistance.
+If not, your options can be limited to merely restoring from a backup or consulting security experts for ransomware recovery assistance.

 To better bounce back from a ransomware attack, here's what you should do: